SamCollins1327/Download-More-RAM/README.md

 7. Scan for known values in memory.
 In our PoC, we target code in the secure kernel, and found that both the securekernel.exe and skci.dll images are easily found in memory.
 Additionally, their location in physical memory is consistent across reboots.
 Our memory scanner script is included in the submission.
 8. Preparing the write primitive.
 Similar to the read/dump primitive of step 5, this can be carried out with different tools.
 For our PoC, we leverage primo ramdisk [3], which allows us to create ramdisks in memory, including in the aliased regions.
 On our system allocating a 3mb FAT ramdisk 28mb from the start of the aliased region will encompass the scki.dll code pages without corrupting anything.
 9. Writing aliased memory.
 With the system memory aliased and primo ramdisk ready to use, the following encompasses the main body of the attack.
-    - Locate ci.dll and skci.dll in memory.
-On our system skci.dll was always in the same location, but ci.dll is located per boot with the ci_finder utility, which gives the MB location passed to the ramdisk utility to allocate space over the correct aliased region.
+    - On our system skci.dll was always in the same location
-    - Patch ci and skci respectively
+    - Open ramdisk over target location
-    - Take a snapshot of the ramdisk,
+    - Take a snapshot of the ramdisk
     - Decode it
-    - Patch relevant functions in the decoded copy,
+    - Patch relevant functions in the decoded copy
     - Re-encode it
-    - Reupload it to the region of memory.
+    - Reupload it to the same region of memory
-This delivers the chosen patches to the targets.
+This delivers the chosen patches to the target.
 We automate these steps with the script “runme.bat”.
 10. Verifying the success of the PoC.
 Try and load a blocked vulnerable drive on the target system..
 From there all BYOVD drivers are now unlocked again opening many avenues for attack.
 The script runme.bat will try and run the truesight driver attack and disbale Windows defender by default.